NITHISH74/rnn-stock-price-prediction/README.md

 To develop a Recurrent Neural Network model for stock price prediction.

 ## Problem Statement and Dataset:
+Make a Recurrent Neural Network model for predicting stock price using a training and testing dataset.
+The model will learn from the training dataset sample and then the testing data is pushed for testing the model accuracy for checking its accuracy.
+The Dataset has features of market open price, closing price, high and low price for each day.

 ## Neural Network Model:
 ![image](https://user-images.githubusercontent.com/94164665/235063155-215f6b16-816d-494f-a6b9-a5d69cd90c42.png)